 To find a mentor, just think of where you see yourself in the next 10-20 years professionally.
 After considering the challenges and hurdles, you will need to overcome and the skills you need to acquire and master, find someone you admire professionally that can offer you guidance.

 Your mentor does not have to be specifically from your organization.
-You can get one from a different company or even a different field from you.
+You can get one from a different company, someone from a different field, or hire a professional career coach.
 This will depend on the skills that you are looking to learn and grow.

 5. Being a Good Networker